-This new year we have Mark Gatiss and Steven Moffat reuniting to give to us ‘Dracula’ that promises to leave us compelled with its blood-drenched magic and dark humour.
-The adaptation is a 3 episode long mini-series for BBC One and Netflix that will certainly leave us thirsty for more.
-It features our favourite Transylvanian count, played by Claes Bang.
+This new year, we have Mark Gatiss and Steven Moffat reuniting to give us ‘Dracula,’ which promises to leave us compelled by its blood-drenched magic and dark humor.
+The adaptation is a 3-episode mini-series for BBC One and Netflix that will certainly leave us thirsty for more.
+It features our favorite Transylvanian count, played by Claes Bang.
 It also introduces a female Van Helsing, who is, wait for it, a nun (!!).
 Dolly Wells plays Sister Agatha Van Helsing.
-The cast also includes John Heffernan as Jonathan Harker and Morfydd Clark as Mina Harker, along with Joanna Scanlan, Lujza Richter and Mark Gatiss.
+The cast also includes John Heffernan as Jonathan Harker and Morfydd Clark as Mina Harker, along with Joanna Scanlan, Lujza Richter, and Mark Gatiss.

 Dracula Filming Locations

 Gatiss and Moffat’s collaborations are known for their aesthetics.
 This can be seen in both ‘Sherlock’ and ‘Doctor Who’.
-‘Dracula’, then, is another addition to the list.
-The production team went an extra mile to recreate the gothic style of Stoker’s Dracula for the mini-series, along with creating brilliantly grotesque imagery that adds to the freakishly charming and creepy quality to the insatiable count.
-They did a spectacular job at recreating Castle Dracula as well as the Demeter, and even shot on location, in the exact setting as Stoker’s novel for the series’ final episode.
+‘Dracula,’ then, is another addition to the list.
+The production team went the extra mile to recreate the gothic style of Stoker’s Dracula for the mini-series, along with creating brilliantly grotesque imagery that adds to the freakishly charming and creepy quality of the insatiable count.
+They did a spectacular job at recreating Castle Dracula as well as the Demeter, and even shot on location in the exact setting as Stoker’s novel for the series’ final episode.

 Slovakia